BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

-Figure~\ref{fig:ndcg-datasets} shows how the NDCG values vary across the two data sets for a range of head list sizes and $\epsilon$ values.
+Figure~\ref{fig:ndcg-datasets} shows how the NDCG values vary across the two datasets, AOL and Yandex, for a range of head list sizes and $\epsilon$ values.
 We see a clear trend toward higher NDCG values for Yandex, which is not surprising given the sheer volume of data.
-For the Yandex data set, we can keep $\epsilon$ as low as~1 and still achieve NDCG values of~\empirical{95\%} and above for all but the two largest head list sizes.
-For those, we must increase $\epsilon$ in order to generate larger head lists from the opt-in users.
+For the Yandex dataset, we can keep $\epsilon$ as low as~1 and still achieve NDCG values of~\empirical{95\%} and above for all but the two largest head list sizes.
+For those, we must increase $\epsilon$ in order to generate larger head lists from the opt-in users.\\